cuhklinlab/SWKM/README.md

 SWKM
 ====

-The goal of SWKM is to perform (sparse) weighted K-Means algorithm on observations with weights.
+The goal of SWKM is to perform (Sparse) Weighted K-Means algorithm on observations with weights.
 If some observations are known to be noisier than the others, the method in this package can be applied to adaptively tune weights and cluster the data.

 Installation
 ------------